MegAnthonyKeogh/nyt-scrubber/README.md

 # New York Times Article Find and Save

 [Test it here](https://agile-tor-19181.herokuapp.com/)
-This is a MERN (Mongo, Express, React and Node) project that searches The New York Times Search API for articles that meet the search criteria.
+This is a MERN (Mongo, Express, React and Node) project that searches the New York Times Search API for articles that meet the search criteria.
 It also allows the user to save selected articles to a MongoDB database.

 Below are step by step instructions to help you recreate the project yourself.
 If you have questions, please do not hesitate to reach out.